Volvo’s largest estate majors on style and safety over outright

 Immediately recognisable are the T-shaped LED headlights and large swathes of the cockpit.
 There’s a lot borrowed from the XC90, which is a good thing, as it’s a great car.

 The way it drives is similar too.
-Volvo calls this “Relaxed Confidence” and it’s a refreshing change from the sporty pretentions of its German rivals.
-It’s no driver’s car but there’s plenty of confidence-inspiring grip allied with a quiet, comfortable ride.
+Volvo calls this ‘Relaxed Confidence’ and it’s a refreshing change from the sporty pretentions of its German rivals.
+It’s no driver’s car but there’s plenty of confidence-inspiring traction allied with a quiet, comfortable ride – providing you opt for the adaptive suspension package.

-As well as a large Sensus touchscreen in the centre console, which replaces a huge number of functions and buttons from around the cabin, you also get a set of digital dials and a raft of safety and assistance equipment.
+As well as a large Sensus touchscreen in the centre console, which replaces a huge number of functions and buttons from around the cabin, you also get a set of digital dials and a raft of driver assistance equipment.

 Standard features include Pilot Assist, which takes care of the throttle, steering and brakes from traffic jams all the way up to cruising speed; plus a sophisticated crash avoidance system that can spot pedestrians, cyclists and large animals in front of the car, day or night.